arielb135/RabbitMQ-with-istio-MTLS/README.md

 so in rabbitMQ you have to exclude this port (thus, service discovery will not be done encrypted) - always consult with security architect / anyone else to see what it means to the deployment.

+**Policy:**
-This is done aswell by the policy object, we can see an example:
+This is done aswell by the policy object, we can see an example
 ``` yaml
 apiVersion: authentication.istio.io/v1alpha1
 kind: Policy